songyandong/documentation/cli/README.md

   ```

 ### ppio object copy

 - **Description**:
-  Initiate a copy contract of Object to copy an Object to your own.
+  Copy an Object from other user.

 - **Usage**:
   ```bash
   ppio object copy